 NordVPN provides instructions for MacOS and Windows manual configuration with the IKEv2 protocol, intended for users in high-censorship countries.

-However, NordVPN was recommending that users install a root CA certificate to their device, allowing full permissions, including SSL.
+However, as part of this, it was recommending that users install a root CA certificate to their device, allowing full permissions, including SSL.
 This could have enabled a hacker to decrypt users’ traffic should they compromise NordVPN’s servers.

 Clearly these instructions needed changing to prevent users from exposing themselves to such a vulnerability, so we suggested some changes.

 Unfortunately NordVPN’s current infrastructure doesn’t allow for the same changes to be applied to the Windows manual setup.
 At least the instructions now come with the below warning message:

-We’re really pleased that NordVPN listened to our suggestions – it goes a long way to showing that NordVPN really does care about the security of its systems and users.
+We’re really pleased that NordVPN listened to our suggestions – it goes a long way to showing that it really does care about the security of its systems and users.